ComplianceAsCode/auditree-arboretum/README.md

 ### Harvest Reports

 Harvest reports are hosted with the fetchers/checks that collect the evidence for the reports process.
-Within `auditree-arboretum` this means the code lives in the appropriate provider or technology directory.
+Within `auditree-arboretum` this means the harvest report code lives in `reports` folders throughout this repository.
 For more details check out [harvest report development][harvest-rpt-dev] in the [harvest][harvest] README.

 ## Usage